peteash10/bunminster.uk/index.md

 ## Rabbit resources

-We plan to build this section over the year but for now, [here are our rabbit essentials](http://bunminster.uk/essentials/).
+We plan to build this section up over the year.
+So far we have:

+[Rabbit Essentials](http://bunminster.uk/essentials/) - a very basic guide to keeping rabbits.

+[Rabbit's Guide to Birmingham](http://bunminster.uk/birmingham/) - the vets and suppliers we recommend in our home town.

 ## Support our friends